drupol/master-thesis/src/thesis/4-conclusion.typ

 causing more complex setups and potential connectivity issues.
 Resource allocation and management can be less efficient on non-Linux platforms due to the intermediary VM layer.
-On Linux based architectures, the performance are not as good as running the software natively, but it is still acceptable for most use cases.
-However, while initiatives such as DevContainer
+On Linux based architectures, the performance are not as good as running the software natively without containerisation, but it remains acceptable for most use cases.
+Although initiatives like DevContainer
-#cite(<devcontainer>, form: "normal") are trying to provide a more integrated
+#cite(<devcontainer>, form: "normal") aim to offer a more integrated experience
-experience with Visual Studio Code #cite(<vscode>, form: "normal"), working with and inside a container adds an extra layer of complexity that can be challenging to manage, especially when dealing with networking, storage and security.
+with #glspl("IDE", long: false) (e.g., Visual Studio Code
+#cite(<vscode>, form: "normal")), working within a container introduces an
+additional layer of complexity.
+This can be particularly challenging to manage when dealing with aspects such as networking, storage, and security.

 Guix has been an interesting tool to evaluate.
 While the learning curve is steeper than Docker, the benefits are significant.
 I appreciated the strict and